Digitalisation

 Artificial intelligence leading to more digitalisation

 Courts in Hamburg will use artificial intelligence (AI) to automatically record and index incoming documents making them easier to find in future.
-AI should also help analyse and structure the content of mass proceeding and those with many documents.
+AI should also help analyse and structure the content of mass proceedings and those with many documents.

 mm/sb/pb